dror27/dk-shack/vol1/songs/en/Right On.md

 \
 Hang on\
 The sun is shining brighter than the clouds\
-And if you live, you’d better leave a sign\
+And if you leave, you’d better leave a sign\
 Lovers cry as birds fly high\
 Leaving past regrets for bright tomorrows\
 \